monish23004447/EXPERIMENT--01-ALP-FOR-8086/README.md

 ## Result :

-The Write and execute ALP on fundamental arithmetic and logical operations is executed successfully.
+ ALP on fundamental arithmetic and logical operations is executed successfully.